syncfusion-content/wpf-docs/wpf/SfChart/Getting-Started.md

 The header of the chart acts as the title, to identify the purpose of the chart.

-Here you specify “Demands Comparison” as header as in below code example.
+Here you specify “Demands Comparison” as header in the below code example.

 {% highlight xaml %}